 Holiday Shopping Safety Tips

-Shipping notices in your inbox may claim a problem or delivery issue with your package(s).
-Many of these are ‘ransom’ attacks.
-Clicking a link or opening an attachment could infect your computer, holding all your personal files for monetary ransom.
-When in doubt, visit the delivery service’s verified website or contact the company’s customer service line regarding any shipping issues.
-“Brown” can’t help you out of this one.
+Have a shipping notice in your inbox telling you that there is a problem or delivery issue with your package(s)?
+It might be a 'ransom' attack.
+Clicking a link or opening an attachment could infect your computer, holding your files for a monetary ransom.
 Resist the click!
+Contact the delivery service directly from their website or call the customer service line they list when in doubt.

-A recent trend in phishing emails is to convince people that their streaming service or cloud account was suspended due to a payment issue.
-This is a social engineering attack designed to give criminals your credit or debit card information by requesting you update it to reactivate your account.
-Visit the site directly, don’t use any links or attachments in an email, to verify or update your billing information.
-Now go ahead, keep watching – holiday binging isn't limited to just food.
+Some phishing emails may try to convince you that your streaming service or cloud account was suspended due to a payment issue.
+This attack provides criminals with your card information by requesting that you update it to reactivate your account.
+Visit the site directly to verify or update your billing information.
+Don't use any links or attachments in an email.
+Now go ahead, keep watching – holiday binging isn't limited to food.

-If you're at the airport waiting for your flight or sitting at a local coffee shop doing some last minute shopping, be careful about connecting to public Wi-Fi.
-Hackers can embed themselves between your device and the Wi-Fi connection, which allows them to see anything you do online form that point forward.
-Don't access any of your finances, shop online, or open any other sensitive data when using public Wi-Fi.
+If you're at the airport waiting for your flight or sitting at a local coffee shop doing some last-minute shopping, be careful about connecting to public Wi-Fi.
+Hackers can embed themselves between your device and the Wi-Fi connection, which allows them to see anything you do online from that point forward.
+Don't access your finances, shop online, or open any other sensitive data when using public Wi-Fi.
 Protect yourself from a security breach by using a virtual private network and installing antivirus software.

 Temporary Holiday Jobs

 Looking for a holiday job to make money on the side?
 Be careful where you put your information!
 Scammers will post fake holiday jobs to receive a victim’s sensitive information, including Social Security Number and bank account.
 Some key red flags include a high salary for small jobs, no interviews, and high pressure to accept the role.
 Research the company before applying for a position.